 - Ordering the abuser to cease harassment or interference with the victim;

 - Awarding costs and attorney's fees to either party; and

-- Ordering the abuser to receive psychiatric or psychological services to prevent future acts of family violence.
+- Ordering the abuser to receive psychiatric or psychological services to prevent future acts of family or dating violence.

 M&T Practice Pointer